brunomguimaraes/frontend-challenge/README.md

+# Instructions

+Since this is a test I took the liberty of uploading the `.env` file to this repo, just for the sake of relieving whoever is reviewing of the "creating an .env file with the api's url

 # AvantStay FrontEnd Implementation Test

 The goal of this test is to check how you'd handle day-to-day tasks at AvantStay.